Best Gore

-Best Gore (abbreviated BG) was a Canadian shock site active from 2008 to 2020 and owned by Mark Marek, which provided highly violent real-life news, photos and videos, with authored opinion and user comments.
+Best Gore was a Canadian shock site active from 2008 to 2020 and owned by Mark Marek, which provided highly violent real-life news, photos and videos, with authored opinion and user comments.
 The site received media attention in 2012, following the hosting of a video depicting the murder of Jun Lin.
 As a result, Marek was arrested and charged under Canada's obscenity law with corrupting public morals.

 History

-The site was launched on April 30, 2008, by Mark Marek, and hosted explicit, real-life, photographic and video material of events such as murders, suicides, torture, open surgeries, mutilations, traffic collisions, leaked government documents, live assassinations, CIA and FBI files.
+The site was launched on April 30, 2008, by Mark Marek, and hosted explicit, real-life, photographic and video material of events such as murders, suicides, torture, open surgeries, mutilations, traffic collisions, leaked government documents, live assassinations, and CIA and FBI files.

 In a 2017 interview with GQ Australia, Mark Marek insisted that running BestGore.com costs more than it generates in revenue and said, "No company with a reasonable budget would want to advertise on a website that exposes police brutality, government abuse of citizens, war profiteering and similar anti-people activities.
 So all I'm left with is porn.
 Worse yet, porn earns less today than it did five years ago".

 As of November 15, 2020, the website is considered defunct as Marek, its founder and administrator, has decided to focus his attention on other interests.
 On November 17, 2020, when asked in the comment section on BestGore.com's lbry.tv site whether BestGore.com is down and if it will be indefinitely, Mark Marek replied, "Most likely permanently".

 Controversies and legal issues

 Murder of Jun Lin

-In June 2012, the website was criticized for the inclusion of the graphic video titled 1 Lunatic, 1 Ice Pick, which depicts the murder of Jun Lin, as well as the rape and dismemberment of his corpse, committed by Luka Magnotta.
+In June 2012, the website was criticized for the inclusion of the graphic video titled "1 Lunatic, 1 Ice Pick", which depicts the murder of Jun Lin, as well as the rape and dismemberment of his corpse, committed by Luka Magnotta.
 Police said that Marek had initially refused requests to remove the video from the site, while Marek said, "I took it down myself, on my own terms, without being asked.
 Had any such request by police to take it down, as alleged, been made, I would have just told them that the video had been down for days."
 Gil Zvulony, a Toronto-based lawyer specializing in Internet law, stated that the evidence supported the laying of obscenity charges against BestGore.com, stating, "There's no real crime where there's no knowledge, but once they got notice of that and they allowed it to stay on there."

 Marek claimed that he would receive positive testimonies from readers and that viewing the website's content had sometimes convinced people to avoid taking risks in their everyday life including speeding, darting between traffic on motorcycle, horseplay with forklifts, and even persuaded some not to commit suicide.
 Marek compared his website's content to the shocking images used by the Canadian government on cigarette packaging to discourage smoking.